 - Visit small fishing villages on dhow

 - An unforgettable Night stay in Beach camp

-During the Musandam beach camping tour you would have of choosing a tour package according to your choice.
+During the Musandam beach camping tour, you would have of choosing a tour package according to your choice.
 You can choose half or full day dhow tour trip according to guidelines and tour specifications.
 Other than this you can also have an overnight stay at the beach with dhow cruise.
-With a dhow cruise you can enjoy a wonderful experience with our traditional Omani decorated dhows where you can comfortably sit on carpets and cushions.
-During this trip you would visit the Khourshem Fjords where excellent, quiet, turquoise waters appear differently in relation to the rich, white limestone bluffs.
-During the trip we investigate little angling towns and the celebrated Telegraph Island and Seebi Island, there is likewise a probability to see dolphins along the way, we will make 2 stops for swimming and snorkeling close Telegraph Island and Seebi Island.
+With a dhow cruise, you can enjoy a wonderful experience with our traditional Omani decorated dhow where you can comfortably sit on carpets and cushions.
+During this trip, you would visit the Khourshem Fjords where excellent, quiet, turquoise waters appear differently in relation to the rich, white limestone bluffs.
+During the trip we investigate little angling towns and the celebrated Telegraph Island and Seebi Island, there is likewise a probability of seeing dolphins along the way, we will make 2 stops for swimming and snorkeling close Telegraph Island and Seebi Island.

 - Khor Shem

 During the trip of Khor Ash Sham you would explore small villages including Nadifi, Qanaha, Maqlab and Telegraph Island.
-Along all these you would have option for full day and half day trip Khor Ash Sham.
+Along all these, you would have the option for full day and half day trip Khor Ash Sham.

 - Kumzar Village